microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     Settings (JSON)**\
     <img src="./media/image4.png" border="1">

-8. This will open a settings.json file, which will list configured user settings that override default settings.
-Note that each line is comma separated.
-To revert changes that you have made and restore defaults, you can remove any settings that are listed.
+8. This will open a settings.json file, which lists configured user settings that override the defaults.
+Each line is comma separated.
+To revert changes and restore defaults, you can remove any settings that are listed.

 9. One example of a user setting is configuring a default file type in\
     VS Code, which can be accomplished by adding in the following